 - To remove a DAS insert, thread a ¼-20 X 2″ bolt into the insert till it bottoms out.
 Place the limb over the wood block as you did to remove the ILF dovetail.
 Press or tap the insert out.
 The epoxy does not have too tight a grip so it will let go.
 NEVER HIT OR PRESS DIRECTLY ON THE INSERT!!
 IT WILL MUSHROOM AND BE A BEAR TO GET OUT!

-- Next step is to measure the depth of the slot in the limb.
+- This step only applies to risers older than 2018.
+Newer models have extra limb clearance.– Next step is to measure the depth of the slot in the limb.
 The depth should be .400 inches to .420″.
 If the slot is longer it may contact the riser when installed and result in excess noise.
 The best way to measure the slot is with the tail end of a dial caliper.
 To reduce the depth of the slot, use a sanding block and take down the end of the limb until the slot is the right depth.
 Don’t go too far, the stuff sands pretty easy.

 - The last step is to check the fit of the slot over the brass sleeve on the bow.
 Most limbs are a hair tight.
 Use the sandpaper (about 100 grit works good on an 11/32 arrow) and CAREFULLY enlarge the slot till the limb just slips on.
 It can be a bit snug, but sloppy is not good.
 Make sure the limb goes all the way down on the brass sleeve.

 - To reseal the areas you just sanded, you can use a thin wipe of epoxy, superglue, or clear fingernail polish.

 - The limb is now ready to use.